Take agomelatine once a day, at bedtime.

 The most common side-effects are feeling dizzy or sick - these are usually mild and soon pass.
-Rarely, agomelatine may affect the way your liver works.
-If you develop dark urine, pale stools, any yellowing of your skin or the whites of your eyes, pain in your abdomen, or feel unusually tired, you must let your doctor know about this straightaway.
+Rarely, agomelatine can affect the way your liver works.
+If you develop dark urine, pale stools, any yellowing of your skin or the whites of your eyes, pain in your tummy (abdomen), or feel unusually tired, you must let your doctor know about this straightaway.

 Our bodies have a number of important physical and behavioural processes which are controlled by the cycling of day and night.
-These are called circadian rhythms and, if disrupted, may result in depression.
-Agomelatine works by helping to restore the balance of these biological rhythms.
+These are called circadian rhythms and, if disrupted, can result in depression.
+Agomelatine relieves depression by helping to restore the balance of these biological rhythms.

 Before taking agomelatine

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking agomelatine it is important that your doctor or pharmacist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start taking agomelatine it is important that your doctor knows:

 - If you have ever had abnormally 'high' moods or dementia.

 - If you are taking any other medicines.
 This includes any medicines which are available to buy without a prescription, as well as herbal and complementary medicines.

 - If you have ever had an allergic reaction to a medicine.